mikrostew/recipes/markdown/blueberry-muffins.md

 Do buttermilk substitues work?
 * <https://www.seriouseats.com/how-to-substitute-buttermilk>
 * <https://thecakeblog.com/2014/09/cake-baking-science.html>

+Kefir is a good sub for buttermilk.
+I use that often.

 I've read about tossing the blueberries in flour then folding them in, but that [probably doesn't help](https://www.seriouseats.com/2016/07/how-to-stop-blueberries-from-sinking-muffin-baking.html).